gergelyke/gergelyke.github.io/src/source/_posts/what-is-new-in-nodejs-9.md

 server.listen(8443)
 ```

 > To run the example above, you have to generate a private key and a certificate for your server.
 To do so, run this command: `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem`.
 When it asks for the common name, make sure to enter `localhost`.
+You need this, as HTTP/2 only works using TLS to improve security.

 To read more on HTTP/2, check out the official [Node.js HTTP/2 documentation](https://nodejs.org/api/http2.html).

 ## Deep strict equal helper exposed in `util`

-The [assert]() core module had the `assert.deepStrictEqual(actual, expected[, message])` method since version 1.2.0.
+The [assert](https://nodejs.org/api/assert.html) core module had the `assert.deepStrictEqual(actual, expected[, message])` method since version 1.2.0.
 However, as the purpose of that function is to be used in tests, it throws if the values don't match.

-Since a lot of userland modules needed this functionality, the Node.js core decided to expose this function, which was already used internally by the Node.js core.
+Since a lot of userland modules needed this functionality, the Node.js core decided to expose this function, that it was already using internally.

-To compare any values, from now on you can use the `util.isDeepStrictEqual(value1, value2)` method.
+From now on, you can use the `util.isDeepStrictEqual(value1, value2)` method to compare any values.

 ```javascript
 const { isDeepStrictEqual } = require('util')